volkodava/transfer-api/README.md

 Java `ConcurrentHashMap` used as in-memory storage.
 Withdraw and deposit operations on accounts performed atomically.

+Throttling of transfer requests implemented using Java `BlockingQueue`, which is also used as communication channel between service (accept transfer requests) and pipeline executor (process transfer requests).

 Mission critical pieces of applications covered with tests.

 ## Tools, Frameworks, Libraries